Should I go for real wood or faux wood blinds? What's the difference?

 - Beautiful and natural appearance.
 Wood blinds have natural grain patterns and textures from the hardwood, thus, making it such a sophisticated and stylish window treatment.
 Even over time, the patina of wood cannot be replicated in faux wood blinds.

 - Excellent insulation and sunlight shield.
 Wooden blinds, being made of natural wood, adds another dimension to their use specifically in keeping out the cold in winter and the sun in summer.
 Emphasis must be made, nonetheless, that the wood blinds’ insulation properties should be complemented by other insulation methods.

 - Lightweight yet durable construction.
 Wood blind are relatively lightweight since these are made from thin, yet durable and flexible, wooden slats.

 Just remember that wooden blinds require proper care including regular wiping and washing without the use of harsh chemicals.
 You can obviously mix and match wood blinds with the room’s décor, such as sky blue wood blinds in the bathroom for a nautical theme.

 - Durability.
-Faux wood blinds aren’t as prone to cracking, warping and fading as wood blinds especially in hot humid spots like bathrooms and kitchens.
-If you live in areas with extreme heat and humidity, your best choice are faux wood blinds, as is true for high-traffic areas where children are likely to play.
+Faux wood blinds aren’t as prone to cracking, warping and fading as wood blinds are.
+Especially in hot humid spots like bathrooms and kitchens.
+Wood blinds are particularly vulnerable.
+If you live in areas with extreme heat, humidity or high traffic, your best choice are faux wood blinds.

 - Easy to clean.
-Faux wood blinds can be cleaned with almost any type of cleaning products since there are no wood grains to worry about.
+Faux wood blinds can be cleaned with almost any type of cleaning products as there are no wood grains to worry about.